beedessy/Snake-Game-in-Python/README.md

-¬Model Based ai snake game using pygame:-Snake only moves randomly + it knows its environment thus avoid to collide with itself and the game walls
+¬Model Based ai snake game using pygame:-Snake moves randomly + it knows its environment thus avoid to collide with itself and the game walls

 ¬Goal Based ai snake game using pygame:-Snake moves towards its goal(fruit) + it knows its environment thus avoid to collide with itself and the game walls but it does not knows the best path ,so it ends up bitting itself